-This guide is a living document, open to periodic updates and improvement.
+This guide is open to periodic updates and improvement.
 Readers are encouraged to submit suggestions for additions, deletions, corrections, or where to go for other resources.

-In addition, we are interested in what has worked at your Federal site.
+In addition, we are interested in what has worked at your federal site.
 We want to find other case studies and documentation of your successes.